pawurb/pg-locks-monitor/README.md

 - `slack_webhook_url` - webhook necessary for Slack notification to work
 - `slack_channel` - the name of the target Slack channel
 - `notifier_class` - customizable notifier class
+- `locks_filter_proc` - configurable filter to exclude locks based on any custom logic
+- `blocking_filter_proc` - configurable filter to exclude blocking locks based on any custom logic

 ## Testing the notification channels